Molineux – Wolverhampton Wanderers

 Stewards & Plod

-The stewarding is regarded here as low key, adopting a common sense approach, Plod will have a visible presence outside the ground.
+The stewarding is regarded here as low key, adopting a common sense approach, Plod will have a visible presence outside the ground, our reputation goes before us these days.
+Last Sunday proved testament to an unhealthy overtime bill for a rather thick blue line.

 Onwards + Upwards